kapurV06/kapurV06/README.md

 ## Current Focus

-* Mechanistic interpretability research prep — applying to SPAR-track AI safety projects
+* Backend + infra at FlyRank AI: containerizing services with Docker Compose, PostgreSQL in production-shaped setups
-* Backend + infra: containerizing services with Docker Compose, PostgreSQL in production-shaped setups
+* DSA in C++ for OA rounds
-* DSA in C++ for OA rounds — closing a gap I used to avoid
+* Interview prep grounded in projects I actually built
-* Interview prep grounded in projects I actually built, not rehearsed answers
+* Reading up on mechanistic interpretability on the side

 ---